 Fraser Health's performance has remained relatively stable the past several years and continued trending in the desired direction.
-The 2022/23 year-to-date admission rate of 2,238 is below our target of 3,448.
-All of the FHA communities except Agassiz-Harrison have met the target.
-We continue to examine opportunities to improve.
+The 2022/23 year-to-date admission rate of 2,274 is below our target of 3,448.
+The 2022/2 year-to-date admission rate is the lowest rate reported since 2016/17.
+All of the FHA communities except Agassiz-Harrison and Mission are below the target.
+We continue to examine opportunities to improve access to care in the Fraser East/Fraser Rural part of the region.

-Fraser Health (FH) continues to work in partnership with Community providers (Family Physicians and Nurse Practitioners) and the Divisions of Family Practice (DOFP) on primary and community care redesign, including the development of the Primary Care Networks.
+Fraser Health (FH) continues to work in partnership with community providers (family physicians and nurse practitioners) and the Divisions of Family Practice (DOFP) on primary and community care redesign, including the development of the Primary Care Networks.
 This work has a specific emphasis on improving attachment, access to primary care and chronic disease management services, and care for seniors and individuals with medical complexity.
-New initiatives have been locally planned and implemented to ensure the needs of the local population needs are being addressed
+New initiatives have been locally planned and implemented to ensure the needs of the local population needs are being addressed.
 All communities within FH have now commenced activities that aim to optimize access to primary and community care services through the planning and implementation phases of Primary Care Networks (PCNs).
 Fraser Health is currently establishing Urgent and Primary Care Centres and working in partnership with the PCNs over the next 3-years, which will improve access to primary care and reduce the need for emergency department visits.
 Initiatives to explore chronic disease management pathways for specific conditions are underway (heart failure, COPD).